zadium/Blender_OpenSIM/README.md

 Ported from [Project Bento Resources and Information](https://wiki.secondlife.com/wiki/Project_Bento_Resources_and_Information)

-With modifications like rotate face to (Z-) and apply all
+With modifications like rotate face to (Y-) and apply all

 * [Female](Female_SL_Bento_Fixed.blend)